shikantazacomputers/Xray-examples/VLESS-gRPC-TLS/README.md

 ## 7. Configure Xray server

-Replace the installed `/usr/local/etc/xray/config.json` with example from `VLESS-gRPC-REALITY/config_server.json`.
+Replace the installed `/usr/local/etc/xray/config.json` with the example from `VLESS-gRPC-REALITY/config_server.json`.

-Replace `id` example with your own UUID from https://www.uuidgenerator.net.
+Replace the `id` example with your own UUID from https://www.uuidgenerator.net.

 Example: